exp111/BoomerangFuStuff/Notes/Boomerang Fu.md

 => After GameManager init'ed, change the `hatLibrary` to include our hats (by copying merging the old array and the new items into a new one)

+### Costume Unlock Info
+* First tries to unlock characters
+* Then unlock random hat (`GameManager.UnlockHat`):
+* Check for human + winning players:
+* The lower your hat count for that char, the higher the chance to be selected into a list
+* 50/50 chance to sort that list by least amount of hats
+* Then add non human players to the end of the list
+* I dont wanna parse this shitcode anymore

 ### Creating a costume
 * Create a new scene
 * Place a character from a prefab and hide the other layers (like death models and such)